-Woman's anger at 'sexist' job rejection
+Woman told 'you can't handle the pace'

 Spanish woman's 'sexist' rejection letter sparks furore

-A Spanish PR firm has been criticised for allegedly rejecting a woman for a job on the grounds she was not a man.
+A Spanish company has been criticised for allegedly rejecting a woman for a job on the grounds she was not a man.

 PR agency Impulsa Comunicación told Carla Forcada the account executive role "needed a man who could handle the pace of working with big companies".

-The agency has now been dropped by Coca Cola and other firms after Ms Forcada posted about it on social media.
+The agency has now been dropped by Coca-Cola and other firms after she posted about it on social media.

 The PR agency said that it was never its intention to discriminate against Ms Forcada.